TeaInside/simple_file_transfer/README.md

 - The client only `send()`, it doesn't need to call `recv()`.

 Keep it simple as this is a simple file transfer.

+## Where to save the file?
+Save the file to a relative directory named `uploaded_files` (it is provided in the template).

+## Security
+Simply make sure the server doesn't accept a file name that contains `..` (double dots).
+If the client sends a file name that contains this pattern, just close it, don't write anything to the disk.

 # License